State's deaths rise by 227; cases up 9,594 for third day in row below 10K

 Weekly changes: The one-week death increase was 22,126 at 5.5 percent.
 The rise one Monday ago, a federal holiday, was 1,404.

-Top-ranked states: No. 1 New York: had an increase of 210 to rise to 42,535 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 182 to rise to 42,726 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 California: increase of U.S.-high 328 three days after state-record 764 deaths at 37,118.
-No. 3 Texas with rise of 72 at 34,394.
-No. 5: New Jersey: increase of 21 at 20,972.
+No. 2 California: increase of U.S.-high 409 four days after state-record 764 deaths at 37,527.
+No. 3 Texas with rise of 307 at 34,701.
+No. 5: New Jersey: increase of 133 at 21,105.

 Cases